-research team, consisting of open and closed questions with prompts.
-The series of questions were divided into two categories: the first was to explore the participants' experiences of study participation (described as 'direct' experiences), and the second was to evaluate any subsequent non-specifically directed consequences of study participation (described as 'indirect' experiences).
+Box 1.
+Interview guide.
+It consisted of open and closed-ended questions, divided into two categories: the first was to explore the participants' experiences on their participation in the cCHIPS study (Clinicaltrials.gov identifier NCT04021628) focusing on the specific study procedures, and the second was to evaluate any subsequent non-specifically directed consequences of study participation.

-The same interviewer conducted the interviews by phone, which were audio-recorded and transcribed verbatim.
-The transcribed interview data was analysed following the six phases of Thematic Analysis described by Braun and Clarke [18].
-Where extracted quotes by the participants were included in the report, these are written in italic font and signified by the double quotation marks, and any omitted material are signified by the symbol '...'.
+117 The same interviewer conducted the interviews by phone, which were audio-recorded and

+- 118 transcribed verbatim.
+The transcribed interview data was analysed following the six phases - of Thematic Analysis described by Braun and Clarke.
+Where extracted quotes by the - 120 participants were included in the report, these are written in italic font and signified by the - 121 double quotation marks, and any omitted material are signified by the symbol '...'.